 11. Can My Teenager Receive Medication Management Alongside Therapy?

 Yes.
-Treatment professionals often administer medication alongside therapy to help manage symptoms or stabilize teenagers.
-Medication is also commonly used during detox to lessen withdrawal symptoms’ impact or duration.
+Our treatment professionals often administer medication alongside therapy to help manage symptoms or stabilize teenagers.

 12. Are There Specific Group Therapy Options for Teenagers with Eating Disorders?

 Yes.
-Group therapy offers a safe, structured, supportive environment for teens with eating disorders to share challenges, experiences, and recovery goals.
-Therapists help participants address the common causes of eating disorders, such as self-worth, body image, and poor coping strategies.
+Group therapy at Nexus Teen Academy offers a safe, structured, supportive environment for teens with eating disorders to share challenges, experiences, and recovery goals.
+Our therapists help participants address the common causes of eating disorders, such as self-worth, body image, and poor coping strategies.
 However, more often than not, group therapy complements individual therapy and pharmacological interventions in treating eating disorders.

 13. What Happens If My Teenager Doesn’t Feel Comfortable in Their Therapy Group?